Frequently Asked Questions

 Great!
 Please email [email protected] for more information.

-Of course, we love supporting local businesses!
-If your product(s) meet our product principle, we would be more than happy to feature your products on our website for you.
+Of course, we love supporting local!
+If your product(s) meet the LMCG product principle, we would be more than happy to feature your products on our website for you.
 Please email [email protected] for business opportunities.

 - Be compostable or biodegradable